stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 to send, store, and receive this data on its behalf.
 This significantly reduces the trusted computing base for producer and stacker signer implementations, and allows the block production process to benefit from independent improvements to the Stacks peer-to-peer network over time.
+Furthermore, it allows all Stacks nodes to monitor the behavior of block producers and signers, so they can detect and handle block equivocation and heal from network partitions (see below).

 #### Stacker DBs

 To facilitate FROST key and signature generation for producers and stackers, the Stacks peer network will be extended to support Stacker DBs.
-A _Stacker DB_ is an eventually-consistent replicated array of bound-sized data chunks, administrated by a smart contract.
+A _Stacker DB_ is an eventually-consistent replicated shared memory system, comprised of an array of bound-length slots into which authorized writers may store a single chunk of data that fits into the slot's maximum size.

-The data schema for a Stacker DB is very simple.
-Each key is an unsigned 128-bit integer, and each value is a byte buffer with a fixed length.
-Keys act like array indexes -- the first key/value pair has key `u0`, the second has key `u1`, and so on.
-The smart contract determines the total number of key/value pairs the DB can contain, and it determines the maximum length of a value.

 Stacks nodes exchange a list of up to 256 Stacker DBs to which they are subscribed when they exchange peer-to-peer handshake messages (see SIP-003).
-Each Stacks node maintains a vector clock for each Stacker DB replica it hosts, which it exchanges with peer Stacks nodes that host replicas of the same DB.
+Each Stacks node maintains an ordered list of Lamport clocks, called a _chunk inventory_, for each slot in each Stacker DB replica it hosts, which it exchanges with peer Stacks nodes that host replicas of the same DB (note that this is _not_ a vector clock; write causality is _not_ preserved).
-Nodes exchange chunk data with one another such that eventually, in the absence of in-flight writes, all replicas will contain the same state.
-Values with old version numbers are discarded by the node, and never replicated again once a new version is discovered.
+Nodes exchange chunk data with one another such that eventually, in the absence of in-flight writes and network partitions, all replicas will contain the same state.
+Chunks with old version numbers are discarded by the node, and never replicated again once a new version is discovered.

-Chunk values for the DB can be both written and queried via the node's RPC interface.
-Newly-written values will be asynchronously replicated to peer nodes via the above best-effort algorithm.
-Clients may query a node's peer's last-seen vector clocks for a Stacker DB in order to assess the node's progress on replicating a written chunk.
+Chunks are replicated asynchronously through the Stacks p2p network through gossipping.
+A Stacks node will periodically query neighbors who replicate the same Stacker DB for their replicas' chunk inventories, as well as the number of inbound and outbound neighbor connections this node currently has.
+If any slots are discovered that contain "later" versions than the local slot, the node will fetch that slot's chunk, authenticate it (see below), and store it along with an updated version.
+In addition, if the node discovers that it has the latest version of a chunk out of all neighbors and it discovers a neighbor with an older chunk, it will push its local chunk to the neighbor with probability inversely proportional to either the neighbor's reported number of total neighbors (if the local node treats this neighbor as an outbound neighbor), or to the reported number of outbound neighbors (if the local node treats this neighbor as an inbound neighbor).

-A "read" to the Stacker DB occurs through an RPC endpoint.
-The "read" endpoint returns the chunk data, the chunk version (as a Clarity value), and the chunk signer's compressed secp256k1 public key as a JSON struct, conforming to the following specification:
+Stacker DB clients (i.e. producers and stackers) read and write chunks via the node's RPC interface.
+The Stacker DB "read" endpoint returns the chunk data, the chunk version (as a Clarity value), and the chunk signer's compressed secp256k1 public key as a JSON struct, conforming to the following specification:

 ```json